-- Click Add Site and enter the URL you want to whitelist into the pop-up window, then click Add.
-Repeat for any other sites you want to whitelist.
+3. Click Add Site and enter the URL you want to allow into the pop-up window, then click Add.
+Repeat for any other sites you want to allow.

-- To start a block session with these sites whitelisted, you can choose Block All Websites or a custom blocklist on the Freedom dashboard.
+4. To start a block session with these sites allowed, you can choose Block All Websites or a custom blocklist on the Freedom dashboard.
 These sites will remain accessible either way.